akan-SWE/alx-system_engineering-devops/0x00-shell_basics/README.md

-# This directory contains all my scripts
+# This directory contains all my scripts for 0x00-shell_basics

 **0-current_working_directory** - this script prints the absolute path name of the current working directory.<br>
 **1-listit** - this script display the contents list of your directory.<br>